Developing partnerships to achieve results

-To consolidate on a global level, ICCTA has developed, with the assistance of the association members, a joint programme which covers both the principles of RC and RD.
+To consolidate on a global level, ICTA has developed, with the assistance of the association members, a joint programme which covers both the principles of RC and RD.
 It includes the eight Guiding Principles, the Chief Executive's commitment, a self-assessment questionnaire, indices of performance, conditions of the use of the respective logo, and prospects for Product Stewardship.

-|At all ICCTA meetings, the RC/RD debate is of high importance and members exchange views on practical matters related to RC/RD.
+At all ICTA meetings, the RC/RD debate is of high importance and members exchange views on practical matters related to RC/RD.
 Members inform the others about their organisation's initiatives and results from projects carried out.
 This exchange of views and experiences is of great benefit particularly to countries which have only recently started with their own national programmes.